 Post-OP Phase 2: Gain Back Range of Motion (ROM) and Stability

 After the initial healing from your surgery, your soft tissue will be in a weakened state and will not be as strong as healthy tissue for some time.
-This is why you need to be on "re-injury watch" and make the most of your home therapies and physical therapy appointments during your rehabilitation.
+This is why you need to be on "re-injury watch" and make the most of your home treatments and PT appointments during your rehabilitation.
 It would be devastating if overdoing it at any point during the first few weeks or months of rehabilitation, would send you right back into the operating room.

-When Step 1 and 2 of the healing process is done (phase 1 complete), temporary tissue will start to grow around soft tissue that was damaged during your injury or the surgery.
+When Step 1 and 2 is done (phase 1 complete), temporary tissue will start to grow around soft tissue that was damaged during your injury or the surgery.
 Step 3 is the Growth of Temporary Tissue.

 You will start gradual movement of your joint in a free (non-forced) way with very low impact exercises, normally with very few repetitions of activity.
 Your joint may be stiff at first, and you should expect simple and easy movement to be a bit more difficult for you to master and painful.
-Exercise of any kind is a method of increasing blood-flow in your joint to increase the amount of oxygen, nutrients, white blood cells and anti-bodies that travel to your injured tissue.
+Exercise of any kind is a method of increasing blood-flow in your joint to increase the amount of oxygen and nutrients that travel to your injured tissue.

 You might start with gentle active limb extensions and flexion exercises with a hard brace/cast on at 0 - 14 days.
 In weeks 2 & 3, when you're out of a hard brace, pain is the guiding factor with tolerance of weight-bearing for any exercises.